Skip to content

 • Preparation — Professionals fill every nail hole, sand every surface, and apply primer where needed.
 This level of preparation is tedious, time-consuming work that DIY painters frequently skip.

-How Long Before Listing Should You Paint?
+How Long Before Listing Should You Paint Your Melbourne Home?

 The ideal window for pre-sale painting is two to four weeks before your property photography session.
 This timing gives you several important advantages: